luluzhou1/alinush.github.io/_includes/refs.md

 [^NDCplus24e]: **Mangrove: A Scalable Framework for Folding-based SNARKs**, by Wilson Nguyen and Trisha Datta and Binyi Chen and Nirvan Tyagi and Dan Boneh, *in Cryptology ePrint Archive, Paper 2024/416*, 2024, [[URL]](https://eprint.iacr.org/2024/416)

 [^NE24e]: **On Proving Pairings**, by Andrija Novakovic and Liam Eagen, *in Cryptology {ePrint} Archive, Paper 2024/640*, 2024, [[URL]](https://eprint.iacr.org/2024/640)

+[^NGJB25]: **Kite: How to Delegate Voting Power Privately**, by Kamilla Nazirkhanova and Vrushank Gunjur and X. Pilli Cruz-De Jesus and Dan Boneh, 2025

 [^NMT22]: **Sigstore: Software Signing for Everybody**, by Newman, Zachary and Meyers, John Speed and Torres-Arias, Santiago, *in Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security*, 2022, [[URL]](http://dx.doi.org/10.1145/3548606.3560596)